AI-Assisted Legacy Migration: Lessons Learned

 The solution:

-The result: Migrations could run as long as needed without quality degradation.
+With this approach, migrations could run as long as needed without any quality degradation.

 The missing piece: standardized prompts.